alexharri/website/posts/canvas-to-ascii.md

 }
 ```

-So in short: no, the dimensionality of our shape vector does not change lookups at all.
-We can use the same <Ts method>getDistance</Ts> function for both 2D and 6D.

 <SmallNote label="">Note: since we're just using this for the purposes of finding the closest point, we can skip the expensive <Ts>Math.sqrt()</Ts> call and just return the squared distance.
 It does not affect the result.</SmallNote>

+So, no, the dimensionality of our shape vector does not change lookups at all.
+We can use the same <Ts method>getDistance</Ts> function for both 2D and 6D.

 With that out of the way, let's see what the 6D approach yields!